 Y’all should know by now that baking from scratch makes me exceedingly happy.
 You don’t really need that many more ingredients from your pantry to make these beauties at home.
 (Also, I don’t keep cake mix on hand because that has been known to lead to bad middle-of-the-night decisions, sooooo.)

 Yes.
 If you use regular sprinkles* affiliate link (also known as “jimmies,” apparently), the cookies are a bit softer, while nonpareils make for a crunchier variety.
 I like to use nonpareils* affiliate link in the coating of the cookies to add a bit of texture for the final cookie.

-These cookies are delicious without any icing, and I chose not to ice them here.
-That said, if you want to ice ‘em, knock yourself out.
-I highly suggest using this Cream Cheese Icing because cream cheese and sprinkles is an incredible combination.
+These cookies are delicious without any icing.
+If you want to ice ‘em, please do.
+I suggest using Cream Cheese Icing because it would make an incredible combination.

-Tips and tricks to the best Funfetti Cookies
+Tips and tricks to the best Confetti Cookies

 - Use a cookie scoop to make life easier in scooping the cookie dough.